Sallie's Sewing Spotlight

-I've worn my Satsuki a number of places.
-I think it's an extremely versatile dress.
-I've worn it with flats or sandals to work and I've also dressed it up for openings at my gallery or for parties.
+I've worn my Satsuki many places.
+I think it's an incredibly versatile dress.
+I've worn it with flats or sandals to work, and I've also dressed it up for openings at my gallery or parties.
 The dress gets around, and it gets lots of compliments!

 Thanks so much for sharing your dress with us, Sallie.
 I can't wait to see the next one!